 Finding your dream apartment in Paris can be a long and painful process, but we tell buyers not to compromise.
 When you step into the perfect apartment, you'll feel it the moment you walk inside.
 The unusual story of how clients purchased the gorgeous Margaux is no exception.
-It all began in 2005, when an insurance company decided to sell the apartments in one of their buildings near the Champ de Mars gardens.
+It all began in 2005, when an insurance company decided to sell the apartments in one of their buildings near the Champ de Mars.
 Some tenants purchased their apartments, some moved out and some long term tenants decided to continue renting.

-Like Goldilocks and the Three Bears….
+Like Goldilocks and the Three Bears

 We were among the first to view the apartments for sale in the complex.
 Like Goldilocks and the Three Bears, some apartments were too big, some too small, some were located on lower floors and were too dark, some had monotonous views of the buildings across the street.

-We stepped inside, saw the views, balconies and high ceilings — and made full asking price offers on the spot for each one in order to outflank other buyers.
-In France, a full asking price offer cannot be turned down by the seller.
-The clients were delighted and over the next few years the apartments were transformed into the Cognac Paris rental and Chateau Latour apartment.
+We stepped inside, saw the views, balconies and high ceilings and made full asking price offers on the spot for each one in order to outflank other buyers.
+In France, a full-asking price offer cannot be turned down by the seller.
+The clients were delighted, and over the next few years, the apartments were transformed into the Cognac Paris rental and Chateau Latour apartment.

-What About That One?
+“What About That One?”

 As I stood in the courtyard with the agent, I looked up and noticed an apartment on the top floor with a long wrap-around balcony.
 Imagining amazing panoramic views of Paris, I asked, “What about that apartment?
 Has it been sold?”
 The agent replied that the renters did not wish to purchase, but had lived there for decades and decided to continue renting it.
 The apartment could therefore be sold, but with sitting tenants.
 This situation was similar to buying “en viager,” or buying an apartment from an owner who continues to live there until they die or move.
 In this case, they were renters who had decided to continue renting it.

 The views and sunlight were amazing, but the downside was obvious.
 There were sitting tenants who did not plan to move, paying a low fixed rent of less than Euros 1,300 per month.
 The mortgage would be considerably more than the rental income.
-And… the owners could not move in until the tenants decided to move.
+And… the owners could not move in until the tenants decided to move out.
 It didn’t make financial sense, but I couldn’t resist having a look.
 The agent made an appointment to view it and, as predicted, it was simply fabulous.
-Around 1,000 square feet of apartment plus the most amazing wrap around balcony and terrace we had ever seen in Paris!
+Around 1,000 square feet of apartment, plus the most amazing wrap around balcony and terrace we had ever seen in Paris!

 Untouched for over 50 years

 The apartment was occupied by a gracious Parisian couple – Monsieur was 90 and Madame was was 88.
 Her parents and family were the original occupants of the apartment when she was little and one of the first occupants of the building when it was completed in the 1930s.
 It was built by an automotive company in the days of industrial conglomerates.
-Decades later, it was sold to a large French Insurance company, who finally decided that the long term returns on rentals did not meet their investment hurdle rates.
+Decades later, it was sold to a large French insurance company, who finally decided that the long-term returns on rentals did not meet their investment hurdle rates.

-Despite the temptations the apartment offered, the low fixed rent and uncertainty regarding the timing of the family's departure were were a deal breaker for most.
+Despite the temptations the apartment offered, the low fixed rent and uncertainty regarding the timing of the family's departure were a deal breaker for most.
 To make things worse, the selling price was discounted by only 30% of the going market rate.
-It had the wow factor, but we didn’t know anyone who might be interested.
+It had the “wow” factor, but we didn’t know anyone who might be interested.

 They made an offer the following week (no one else was in a rush to buy an apartment with sitting tenants), obtained financing and closed three months later.
 Then the waiting began.
-Although the new owners were allowed to raise the rent by a modest amount each year they refused.
-They respected the family's history and the fact that this was their home: “This family has lived here for three generations and M. T is on a fixed pension.
+Although the new owners were allowed to raise the rent by a modest amount each year, they refused.
+They respected the family's history and the fact that this was their home.
+“This family has lived here for three generations and M. T is on a fixed pension.
 We would never want our parents to be forced to leave an apartment they have lived in for decades.
-And neither should they”
+And neither should they.”

 Then the real adventure began!
-The next chapter in this Paris apartment's history took 9 months.
+The next chapter in this Paris apartment's history took nine months.
 With many important decisions to make and many changes, it took that much time to finalize the new layout and finally to begin remodeling!
 Stay tuned for the continuation of this story and to see the incredible transformation of this remarkable Paris apartment into the gorgeous and romantic Margaux vacation rental!

 The new owners have spent wonderful moments here, with their children and friends.
 We joke with them that the apartment could be empty and all they really needed was for us to find the sofa and armchairs on the balcony below, so they can enjoy each and every sunset in Paris.

-Click here to view more photos of the Margaux apartment for rent on the beautiful Left Bank of Paris.
+Here are some more photos of the Margaux apartment for rent on the beautiful Left Bank of Paris.